 Grace M. Hopper, a naval lieutenant in the 1940s, was a chief architect of COBOL in the late 1950s.
 Admiral Hopper (deceased) is a legend in the computer science field.
 She is remembered for coining the term "Bug."
-When ENIAC-the giant electronic brain-suffered a system crash, an operator extracted an electrocuted moth between two vacuum tubes.
+When the Harvard Mark I computer system she was working on in 1944 suffered a system crash, an operator extracted an electrocuted moth between two vacuum tubes.
 Grace taped the dead insect into the daily log with the note, "There was a bug in the system."

 Nothing New Under The Sun:

 General Patton's 1926 essay "Success In War" states, "There is nothing new under the sun.
 The infantryman and the hoplite are for all purposes the same, with exception to the weapons used by them."6 The same holds true for virtually any profession, including data processing.
 Computers are thought to be vastly different from punch card systems, and they are-technologically.
 The procedures and processes used by modern computers are much the same as those in the old punch card systems:

 1) Where keypunchers punched data into cards, bar codes and point-of-sale machines now enter data directly into computer files.

 2) Where sorters sequenced cards, sort programs now do it electronically.

 3) Where collators merged, matched, and selected cards, programs now do it with electricity.